 Section 1.
 Standing Committees

-Standing committees may consist of both current and former Senate members, as well as staff members at-large.
-All senators shall be required to serve on at least one standing committee per term year.
+- Standing committees may consist of both current and former Senate members, as well as staff members at-large.
+Staff members at-large must first receive the consent of the committee chair before joining meetings and activities of the committee.
+All Senators shall be required to serve on at least one standing committee per term year.

 - Work on agenda items and resolutions as assigned.

 - Provide a formal, typed copy of monthly committee reports and resolutions to the Coordinator of Staff Senate Committees at least one week prior to the next regular Senate meeting.